MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

     Modify your Azure Information Protection policy so that one or more labels apply Rights Management protection.
 For more information, see [How to configure a label for Rights Management protection](../deploy-use/configure-policy-protection.md).

     Note that users can apply labels in Outlook that apply Rights Management protection even if Exchange is not configured for information rights management (IRM).
-However, until Exchange is configured for IRM, your organization will not get the full functionality of using Azure Rights Management protection with Exchange.
-This additional configuration is included in step 3 for Exchange Online, and step 6 for Exchange on-premises.
+However, until Exchange is configured for IRM or message protection, your organization will not get the full functionality of using Azure Rights Management protection with Exchange.
+This additional configuration is included in step 2 for Exchange Online, and step 6 for Exchange on-premises.

-2. Configure Office applications and services for IRM
+2. Configure Office applications and services

     Configure Office applications and services for the information rights management (IRM) features in SharePoint Online or Exchange Online.
 For more information, see [Configuring applications for Azure Rights Management](../deploy-use/configure-applications.md).